Red Vienna: History

 The middle classes, many of whom had bought war bonds that were now worthless, were plunged into poverty by hyperinflation.
 New borders between Austria and the nearby regions rendered food supply difficult by cutting off the city from lands that had traditionally fed it for centuries.
 Existing apartments were overcrowded, and diseases such as tuberculosis, the Spanish flu, and syphilis raged.
 In the new Austria, Vienna was considered a capital much too big for the small country, and often called Wasserkopf (en: "big head") by people living in other parts of the country.

 On the other hand, optimists saw the dire postwar situation as an opportunity for great sociopolitical transformation.
 Pragmatic intellectuals like Hans Kelsen, who drafted the republican constitution, and Karl Bühler applied themselves to this work.
 For them it was a time of awakening, of new frontiers and of optimism.

 The intellectual resources of Red Vienna were remarkable.
 Socialist intellectuals like Ilona Duczyńska and Karl Polanyi relocated to Vienna, joining the city's native Sigmund Freud, Alfred Adler, Karl Bühler, Arthur Schnitzler, Karl Kraus, Ludwig Wittgenstein, Adolf Loos, Arnold Schoenberg and Vienna's many other scientists, artists, publishers and architects.
 Intellectuals of conservative persuasions, such as radical Catholic nationalists Joseph Eberle, Hans Eibl, and Johannes Messner, also lived within the SDAP-run capital over the course of the First Republic's existence.

 Recalling the period, Polanyi wrote in 1944:

 "Vienna achieved one of the most spectacular cultural triumphs of Western history … an unexampled moral and intellectual rise in the condition of a highly developed industrial working class which, protected by the Vienna system, withstood the degrading effects of grave economic dislocation and achieved a level never reached before by the masses of the people in any industrial society."

 However, SDAP rule in Vienna and influence throughout Austria did not go unopposed.
 Despite the best efforts on the part of the Social Democrats to exert influence on academic institutions and the intellectual cliques inside and outside Vienna, the much greater influence of conservative Catholic “Blacks” in these institutions was never subdued.
 The Catholic Church itself was hardly uprooted from its role as the primary spiritual force in Austria; even amongst the working class of Vienna, the Church was at most removed from some elements of city policy, but its enduring influence through social programs, holidays and religious worship continued throughout SDAP rule.

-John Gunther characterized the overall setting of interwar Vienna follows: "The disequilibrium between Marxist Vienna and the clerical countryside was the dominating Motiv of Austrian politics until the rise of Hitler.
+John Gunther characterized the overall setting of interwar Vienna as: "The disequilibrium between Marxist Vienna and the clerical countryside was the dominating Motiv of Austrian politics until the rise of Hitler.
 Vienna was socialist, anti-clerical, and, as a municipality, fairly rich.
 The hinterland was poor, backward, conservative, Roman Catholic, and jealous of Vienna's higher standard of living."